Autoinducer

+In biology, an autoinducer is a signaling molecule that enables detection and response to changes in the population density of bacterial cells.
+Synthesized when a bacterium reproduces, autoinducers pass outside the bacterium and into the surrounding medium.
+They are a key component of the phenomenon of quorum sensing: as the density of quorum-sensing bacterial cells increases, so does the concentration of the autoinducer.
+A bacterium’s detection of an autoinducer above some minimum threshold triggers altered gene expression.

-Autoinducers are signaling molecules that are produced in response to changes in cell-population density.
-As the density of quorum sensing bacterial cells increases so does the concentration of the autoinducer.
-Detection of signal molecules by bacteria acts as stimulation which leads to altered gene expression once the minimal threshold is reached.
-Quorum sensing is a phenomenon that allows both Gram-negative and Gram-positive bacteria to sense one another and to regulate a wide variety of physiological activities.
-Such activities include symbiosis, virulence, motility, antibiotic production, and biofilm formation.
-Autoinducers come in a number of different forms depending on the species, but the effect that they have is similar in many cases.
-Autoinducers allow bacteria to communicate both within and between different species.
-This communication alters gene expression and allows bacteria to mount coordinated responses to their environments, in a manner that is comparable to behavior and signaling in higher organisms.
+Performed by both Gram-negative and Gram-positive bacteria, detection of autoinducers allows them to sense one another and to regulate a wide variety of physiological activities, including symbiosis, virulence, motility, production of antibiotics, and formation of biofilms.

+Autoinducers take a number of different forms depending on the species of bacteria, but their effect is in many cases similar.
+They allow bacteria to communicate both within and between species, and thus to mount coordinated responses to their environments in a manner that is comparable to behavior and signaling in higher organisms.
 Not surprisingly, it has been suggested that quorum sensing may have been an important evolutionary milestone that ultimately gave rise to multicellular life forms.

 Discovery

-The term "autoinduction" was first coined in 1970, when it was observed that the bioluminescent marine bacterium Vibrio fischeri produced a luminescent enzyme (luciferase) only when cultures had reached a threshold population density.
+The term autoinduction was first coined in 1970, when it was observed that the bioluminescent marine bacterium Vibrio fischeri produced a luminescent enzyme (luciferase) only when cultures had reached a threshold population density.
 At low cell concentrations, V. fischeri did not express the luciferase gene.
-However, once the cultures had reached exponential growth phase, the luciferase gene was rapidly activated.
-This phenomenon was termed “autoinduction” because it involved a molecule (autoinducer) that accumulated in a growth medium and induced the synthesis of components of the luminescence system.
+However, during the cultures’ exponential growth phase, the luciferase gene was rapidly activated.
+This phenomenon was called autoinduction because it involved a molecule (the autoinducer) produced by the bacteria themselves that accumulated in the growth medium and induced the synthesis of components of the luminescence system.
 Subsequent research revealed that the actual autoinducer used by V. fischeri is an acylated homoserine lactone (AHL) signaling molecule.